Tokthree/DF-Stat-Calculator/README.md

   - Ability to reset a specific panel's values, or reset all values.

 Current Missing & Planned Features:
   - Session storage so that values are not lost between page loads.
-Dependant on above being implemented.
   - Ability to export current build values as a formatted text file.

 Current Known Issues: